 Then, simply pull through the caster holes and tighten down.
 Use a pair of scissors to snip the excess off and you’re done!

 Now time to add a bit of dimension to the whitewashed layer we created.
-I didn’t want this to look like a brand spankin’ new basket, so I grabbed my Brown Wax and an old Square Brush to brush a light coat of wax here and there.
+I didn’t want this to look like a brand spankin’ new basket, so I grabbed my old Square Brush to brush a light coat of wax here and there.

 Once that’s complete, it’s time to put the lid back on this DIY rolling laundry cart.
 I had scrap leather left over from my Pottery Barn bench knock-off, so I just cut a couple of pieces and grabbed my Crop-A-Dile.